The club will ensure that:

 - All suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately.

-- All staff (paid/unpaid) working in the club have a responsibility to report concerns to the appropriate officer.
+- All staff (paid and unpaid) working in the club have a responsibility to report concerns to Helen Foster, the Child Protection Officer.

 Our child protection policy statement